 In surgery, we use many techniques to decrease blood loss.
-We also use a machine in surgery called the Cell Saver.
-It recovers anywhere from 25-50% of the blood loss.
-It's then given back to the patient.
-Over 90% of our patients with idiopathic scoliosis do not need any blood transfusions.
+The risk of blood loss is much reduced with an ApiFix surgery and is very minimal.
 In case we need a blood transfusion, we use a voluntary community blood bank.
 The risk of developing an infection from a blood transfusion, such as AIDS or Hepatitis, is over one in a million chance.
 Blood transfusion reactions can happen too, but your blood type is identified before surgery.
 Transfusion reactions are also unlikely.